 UPS plans to use the Semi primarily in the United States and has provided Tesla with data about its routes that should help the latter company determine how its model will perform compared to the rest of the UPS fleet.

 There are numerous ways to reduce trucking costs, and it seems one of the ways UPS is trying to watch out for its bottom line is to invest in vehicles that run on alternative fuels.
-In 2016, 16 percent of the new trucks it purchased used either alternative fuels or advanced technologies.
+UPS has long been committed to alternative fuels, and the Semi fits squarely into that strategy as it moves toward its emissions reduction targets.

 Tesla Semi Trucks May Support Platooning

-Some analysts believe it may be possible to link two or more Tesla trucks together in an arrangement known as “platooning.”
+One feature that remains actively discussed for the Semi’s future is platooning, linking two or more trucks to reduce drag and cut energy use.
 It reduces drag and potentially cuts down on the need for drivers, especially with autonomous systems.
 In Europe, platooned trucks drove on roads in normal conditions as part of a challenge involving six brands.

 Supporters say that platooned trucks are similar to train cars.
 In the European scenario, the trucks were equipped with Wi-Fi that allowed them to follow each other closer than what’s possible with humans behind the wheel.

-Also, supporters say that in addition to the better efficiency of the trucks themselves, platooned vehicles could ease congestion on busy roads by using them in more effective methods.
+Also, supporters say that in addition to the better efficiency of the trucks themselves, platooned vehicles could ease congestion on busy roads by using them in more effective ways.

 Are Tesla Semi Trucks Practical?